Permissions and roles¶

 The Admin level is the most permissive level and allows the user .list, .get, .create, .update and .delete permissions on either project or object-level.

 The Viewer, Editor and Admin-levels are defined for the following objects in UbiOps:

-- Model (this includes permissions on Model Version, Model environment variables, Model Version environment variables, Model Version files and Model Version requests)
+- Deployment (this includes permissions on Deployment Version, Deployment environment variables, Deployment Version environment variables, Deployment Version files and Deployment Version requests)